-The Intercom feature allows the intercommunication between the radio and a handset.
-This feature is available only when your radio is equipped with handset, or a microphone.
+The Intercom feature allows the intercommunication between the handsets.
+This feature is available only when your radio is equipped with more than one handset.

 - Step 1 On the home screen, press the Menu/DSC control to enter the "MAIN MENU" screen. - Step 2 Go to "FOG/HAILER/IC > INTERCOM".